cysouw/diathesis/text/c06_adverbials.md

 ### [ N ] Nominative + accusative *sich* + adverbial

-The verb *sich benehmen* 'to behave' needs an adverbial constituent to describe how to behave [@Next a,b], except in imperatives [@Next c] and in some light verb constructions [@Next d], both of which have a conversational implicature of 'good' behavior.
-Note that there is a completely different meaning of *benehmen* without reflexive *sich*, meaning 'to deprive of' [@Next e].
+The verb *sich benehmen* 'to behave' needs an adverbial constituent to describe how to behave [@next a,b], except in imperatives [@next c] and in some light verb constructions [@next d], both of which have a conversational implicature of 'good' behavior.
+Note that there is a completely different meaning of *benehmen* without reflexive *sich*, meaning 'to deprive of' [@next e].

 :::ex
 a.
 Ich benehme mich anständig.